KeidenSukotto/TwitterQuotesBot/README.md

 # Inspirational Quote Twitter Bot

 This Python script is designed to scrape inspirational quote images from a specific website, download them, and post them on Twitter using the Tweepy library.
-The script is well-structured and follows a series of steps to achieve its goal.

 ## Scrapping Images Sources